 SELECT studId, marks FROM student ORDER BY marks DESC FETCH FIRST 3 ROWS ONLY

-Now assuming that each class has ‘n’ sections and we need to find section wise top 3 students with the highest marks.
-Now we would need to join the section tables to get the result and find the top 3 students using Rank() function.
-The query would be like:
+Now assuming that each class has ‘n’ sections and we need to find section-wise top 3 students with the highest marks.
+Now we would need to join the section tables to get the result and find the top 3 students using the Rank() function.
+The query would be like this:

 SELECT secId, studId, marks FROM ( SELECT sec.secId, stud.studId, stud.marks, RANK() OVER (PARTITION BY sec.secId ORDER BY marks DESC) rn FROM student stud, section sec WHERE sec.secId = stud.secId ) WHERE rn <= 3

-This is where Lateral comes to rescue.
-We will use our first query where we fetched the top 3 students with highest marks as the inner subquery.
-Next we join the Section table with the inner subquery using Lateral keyword.
+This is where Lateral comes to the rescue.
+We will use our first query where we fetched the top 3 students with the highest marks as the inner subquery.
+Next, we join the Section table with the inner subquery using the Lateral keyword.
 The inner query which is to the right of Lateral would be evaluated for every single row in the left table.
 Here’s how the query would look like:

 SELECT sec.secId, stud.studId, stud.marks FROM section sec, LATERAL (SELECT studId, marks FROM student stud WHERE sec.secId = stud.secId ORDER BY marks DESC FETCH FIRST 3 ROWS ONLY)

 Why Use Lateral ?

 In simple terms, Lateral provides a simpler and cleaner approach for returning more than one columns as the output.
 Although since the inner subquery has to run for every row of the main query, it makes the query a little slow.
 Some important applications of Lateral keyword are aggregation of two or more tables and in activity logs where logging might require a lot of temporary data.